gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy couldn't take any more.
 The cleaning bot whirred at her as she pushed the tailgate open with her feet and slid out.
-Peeking cautiously around the wagon's back corner she saw Sindy with her hands on her hips looking up belligerently at an angry Special Blazes.
+Peeking cautiously around the wagon's back corner, she saw Sindy with her hands on her hips looking up belligerently at an angry Special Blazes.